What Are Kidney Stones?

-People with small kidney stones don’t always know that they have them because they don’t cause any symptoms.
+People with small kidney stones may be unaware that they have anything wrong due to no symptoms.
 The first sign is typically intense pain when the stone moves from the kidney into the urethra.
-This is the tube that moves urine from your kidneys to your bladder.
-Despite being very painful, most kidney stones pass through urination and don’t require any treatment.
-If the stones don’t pass on their own, you may need to undergo a medical procedure to break them up so they’re small enough to leave your body.
+This tube moves urine from your kidneys to your bladder.
+Despite being very painful, most kidney stones pass through urination and do not require any treatment.
+If the stones do not pass, you may need to undergo a medical procedure to break these up so that you may pass the stones.

 Common Indications of Kidney Stones

 Once a kidney stone has passed into your urethra, your body will likely give you several clues as to what is happening.
 The most common symptoms associated with kidney stones include:

 - Back, belly, or side pain: These are the most common places on the body to feel pain when you have a kidney stone.
 It typically starts very suddenly and can also change in intensity as well as migrate to different parts of your body.
 The waves of pain are from contractions as your body tries to push the stone out.

 - Bloody urine: The medical name for blood appearing in the urine is hematuria.
 You may notice blood that appears red, pink, or brown.

 - Burning or painful urination: When the stone reaches the intersection of your bladder and urethra, it will cause some type of painful urination.
 Burning pain is the most common, but some people report sharp pain as well.